-Property value write service (no response required)[0x60, 0x50] (1)
+- Message Structure (Frame Format) - (1)Property value write service (no response required) [0x60, 0x50]

 In the case of a "request" (0x60), this indicates a request to write the content shown in the EDT to the property stipulated in the EPC of the DEOJ-stipulated object.
-When more than one property is stipulated, the writing sequence is not specified.

 When the request is not accepted, or when the stipulated DEOJ exists but the stipulated EPC does not exist, "response not possible" (0x50) is returned.
-When the specified DEOJ exists but there are too many target properties of control request to process them all, the number of properties processed from the beginning is stored in OPC and "response not possible" (0x50) is returned as a response.
-Then the destination address of the lower communication layer shall be the source of "request" (the source address of the "request" message in the lower communication layer).
+When the specified DEOJ exists but there are too many target properties of control request to process all, the number of properties processed from the beginning is stored in OPC and "response not possible" (0x50) is returned as a response.
+Then the destination address of lower communication layer shall be the source of "request" (the source address of the "request" message in the lower communication layer).